 This exercise will hopefully help you gain confidence in learning fingerstyle guitar while giving you a simple and versatile fingerpicking pattern on guitar.

 If you liked this lesson, be sure to let us know in the comments.
-Additionally, if you’re looking for more lessons or you’re stuck in a guitar rut, you NEED to check out Tony’s Acoustic Challenge.
-Filled with hundreds of guided lessons and lesson plans, you can start living your best acoustic life when you join.
-So, what are you waiting for?
-Start your acoustic journey by requesting an invite today.
+And if you’re looking for more lessons or you’re stuck in a guitar rut, you NEED to check out our 3 Secrets to a Consistent Guitar Routine.